 “If we already have a BrightFire account, can we add the custom campaigns to it?”

 Rachael: Sure thing.
 Yes, you can absolutely add to custom campaigns.
 Whether you have the Social Media Marketing service or not, you can get the Social Media Marketing service after you’ve already started working with us, as well as those custom campaigns.

-Chelsea: Okay, great.
-Another person just asked, “Are contests only created if you have custom campaigns, and do you have to pay for each one?”
+“Are social media contests only created if you have custom campaigns, and do you have to pay for each one?”

 Rachael: Sure thing.
 Yes.
 That would only come with the custom campaign side of Social Media Marketing, and it would be the $60 per custom post.

-Chelsea: Okay.
-Another question just popped up.
-“I already used BrightFire from my webpage.
+“I already used BrightFire for my agency website.
 Can I add the social media package, and is it discounted since we already are using websites?”

 Rachael: Sure thing.
 Yes.
 You can definitely use Social Media Marketing in addition to our Insurance Agency Websites service with us.
 This would still be the same costs, so $80 per month.
 But since this individual is attending the webinar today, we can apply that $50 account credit towards that service if they decide to add that on with us before February 28, 2021.